 Christmas.
 A joyous time of year for one and all.
-A time for love and sharing, but mostly our taste buds loving Yuletide related foods and our waistline sharing the burden.
+A time for love and sharing, though while our taste buds rejoice in delicious Christmas treats, our waistlines often take the hit.

 So how can we steer through this storm of mulled wine and mince pies without having to wade through the post Christmas wasteland of 50% clothes sales to accommodate our swollen midsections and obscured abdominals?